What is Churn?

 Regardless of which calculation method is ultimately used, the most important thing is using the same formula consistently for accurate period-to-period comparison and creating a reliable KPI.
 There may be dips and spikes when there’s a large influx of new customers, but it at least provides a reliable methodology.

 Although there is no magic answer to this question, there are a few likely causes for churn:

 - Customer no longer values the product—Whatever first attracted the customer to the product and inspired initial usage is no longer present.
 This could be a change in customer priorities or a change in the product itself.

 - Motivating factors to use the product no longer exists—Customers purchase and use a product because it solves a problem or addresses a need, but not all problems and needs are permanent.

 - Customer frustrated with product user experience—Dissatisfaction with usability, lack of features, or persistent bugs and performance issues can drive a customer away.

 - The product lacks a mandatory capability required by the user—A customer needs the product to do something, but the product does not offer that functionality (or the customer lacks awareness or training of how to access and utilize that capability).

 - Value to the customer does not justify the expense—The ROI for the customer is no longer there.

 - The customer has found/switched to an alternative solution—This may be a direct competitor or an indirect alternative that is free or already available (i.e. instead of a reminder app the customer will just write down their notes on paper).

-- Damage to product reputation—This could be a security issue, noteworthy performance problems, terrible customer service or bad acts by the company or company employees.
+- Damage to product reputation—This could be a cybersecurity issue, noteworthy performance problems, terrible customer service or bad acts by the company or company employees.